YOU ARE AT:Test & MeasurementHollow core fiber occasions a paradigm shift in testing

 Currently, the solid core and hollow core infrastructures are not directly compatible.
 “You have to have an adapter from glass to air to connect the HCF to a system or to a test instrument,” Simard noted.
 Even so, adapter loss can lead to a poor-quality link.

-As with any new technology, HCF too faces a lack of standardized Method of Procedure (MoP) and shortage of skilled professionals which further complicates test and monitoring.
+And as with any new technology, HCF also currently faces a lack of standardized Method of Procedure (MoP) — and a shortage of skilled professionals further complicates test and monitoring.

 The condition demands specialized testing techniques and parameters, including non-standard (OTDR) settings, additional test wavelengths, and new post-processing analysis algorithms.
 Best practices, like testing the attenuation profile and chromatic dispersion are also critical to avoid surprises in the field.

-Hollow core fiber is still in its early stages, but one thing is clear: hyperscalers and internet service providers (ISPs) are taking interest and gradually deploying it in select parts of the network to augment performance where there is demand.
-Side by side, test suppliers are also working on the challenges behind the scenes, so that when HCF becomes pervasive, companies have a loaded arsenal of test equipment and industry standards to leverage.
-Even though that’s still a few years away, testing vendors are falling back on their decades of fiber testing expertise to engineer new testing solutions that will make HCF a commercial reality in the future.
+Hollow core fiber is still in its early stages, but one thing is clear: hyperscalers and internet service providers (ISPs) are both taking interest in upgrading bits and parts of their infrastructure with HCF to augment performance where there is demand.
+Side by side, test suppliers are also working on challenges behind the scenes so that when HCF becomes commercially available, companies have a purpose-built test kit at their disposal.
+That might still be some years away, but for now testing vendors can lean into their decades of fiber testing expertise to understand this new kind of fiber.

 ABOUT AUTHOR